basnijholt/unidep/README.md

 #### `UNIDEP_SKIP_LOCAL_DEPS`

-When building wheels for distribution (e.g., for PyPI), you may want to exclude local dependencies to avoid hardcoded file paths in the wheel metadata.
-Set this environment variable to skip including local dependencies as `file://` URLs:
+Local dependencies are useful for monorepos, shared configuration files, and local development workflows where you're developing multiple related packages.
+However, when building wheels for distribution (e.g., for PyPI), including local dependencies creates hardcoded `file://` paths in the wheel metadata, making wheels non-portable.

+Set this environment variable to skip including local dependencies as `file://` URLs when building distributable artifacts:

 ```bash
 # For hatch projects